harj1607/midi430/README.md

 # Construction

-The keyboard is from an 1970's Hammond Romance organ.
+The keyboard is from a 1970's Hammond Romance organ.

 ## Debounce circuit